berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 #Mobile

-To install the page you need this code: [Page Code](https://github.com/berkansezer77/home-assistant/blob/main/custom-cards/birthday-card/page-code-mobile)
+To install the mobile version you need this code: [Page Code](https://github.com/berkansezer77/home-assistant/blob/main/custom-cards/birthday-card/page-code-mobile)

 #Tablet

-To install the page you need this code: [Page Code](https://github.com/berkansezer77/home-assistant/blob/main/custom-cards/birthday-card/page-code-tablet)
+To install the tablet version you need this code: [Page Code](https://github.com/berkansezer77/home-assistant/blob/main/custom-cards/birthday-card/page-code-tablet)

 ## Manual :

 Ok let's start.
-First of all we need to have a google calendar integrtion ready for the birthdays to appear in Home Assistant.
+First of all we need to have a "Google Calendar" integration ready for the birthdays to appear in Home Assistant.
 You can find various videos on Youtube for the installation.

-If you have installed google calendar a birthday calendar calendar should be visible in your entegrations page.
+If you have installed google calendar a birthday calendar should be visible in your integrations page.

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/779ff3a4-0661-484d-807b-c5f57e0ec4e4)